mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/elasticsearch/Elasticsearch-Loader-Setup.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 4: setting up alternative data stores**](Setting-up-alternative-data-stores) > [Elasticsearch-Loader-Setup](Elasticsearch-Loader-Setup)

-This documentation is for version 0.10.0 of the Elasticsearch Loader.
-For previous versions, refer
+This documentation is for version 0.10.0 and 0.10.1 of the Elasticsearch Loader.
+For previous versions, refer to:
-to:

 * **[Version 0.1.0 - 0.3.0][0.1]**
 * **[Version 0.4.0][0.4]**